Every design starts as a hand drawing.

 What a brand taught me about systems.

-The most useful thing GoteFigure gave me wasn't a storefront or a sales number.
-It was the realization that everything is a system waiting to be built, even the parts of work that don't look like product design.
-The relaunch will apply what I've learned at LexisNexis and on my own since then — a real design system, proper component architecture, and a shopping experience that feels as considered as the illustrations on the garments.
+GoteFigure taught me that everything is a system waiting to be built, even work that doesn't look like product design.
+The relaunch applies what I learned at LexisNexis: real design system, component architecture, a storefront as considered as the illustrations.